domenkozar/domenkozar.com/domenkozar.com/_posts/043_tinymce_gsoc_1.rst

 Next week, I will work on current tickets at plone.org tracker.
 Time to shoot some bugs!

-*PS1: Changes were commited to svn collective, although I keep them at `github <https://github.com/iElectric/Products.TinyMCE>`_.*
+PS: Changes were commited to svn collective, although I keep them at `github <https://github.com/iElectric/Products.TinyMCE>`_.

 *PS2: The Sweet Vandals were my spiritual company for past week, wonder what funk is coming up for the next one :)*